YanGranat/ukhvat_notes/README.md

 ---

 *Ukhvat (Ухват) - A traditional Russian oven tool for handling pots.
-Just like the tool helps manage heavy cookware, this app helps you handle your heavy thoughts and ideas.* 🍲
+Just like the tool helps manage heavy cookware, this app helps you handle your heavy thoughts and ideas in your head..*